 Dry Leasing.
 Our Dry Leasing business provides aircraft and engines to customers, including some CMI customers, for compensation that is typically based on a fixed monthly amount (a "Dry Lease").
 This business is primarily operated by Titan, which is principally a cargo aircraft dry lessor, but also owns and manages aviation assets such as passenger narrow-body aircraft, engines and related equipment.
 Titan also markets its expertise in asset management, passenger-to-freighter conversion and other aviation-related technical services.
-As a percentage of our operating revenue, Dry Leasing segment revenue represented 5.6% in 2017, 5.8% in 2016 and 5.9% in 2015.

 Other Revenue.
-As a percentage of our operating revenue, Other revenue, which includes administrative and management support services and flight simulator training, represented 0.9% in 2017, 0.9% in 2016 and 0.8% in 2015.
+Other revenue includes administrative and management support services and flight simulator training.